MarcelM96/IP-Inventory/README.md

 Logs Active Devices: The script logs the devices that respond to ping requests, displaying their IP address and, if available, their hostname.
 Platform-independent: Works on both Windows and Linux environments.
 Fast and Efficient: Uses Python’s concurrent.futures.ThreadPoolExecutor to scan the network in parallel, making the process faster and non-blocking.

+Before running the script, you need to find your local device's IP address:

+For Windows:
+Open the Command Prompt (press Win + R, type cmd, and press Enter).
+Type ipconfig and press Enter.
+Look for the IPv4 Address (e.g., 192.168.1.10).

+For Linux/Mac:
+Open the Terminal.
+Type ifconfig (or ip a for some Linux distributions) and press Enter.
+Look for the inet address (e.g., 192.168.1.10).